Contact Information

 Biography

-Dr. Andrew Guth is the Academic Coordinator for the Center of Global Studies (CGS), where he helped establish, lectures in, and is administrator of the Master of Science (MS) in Global Studies program.
-Prior to the University of Illinois Urbana-Champaign, Dr. Guth worked in China for ten years, the Philippines for another three years, and traveled throughout Southeast Asia off and on for twenty years.
-He was a consultant for the United Nations, OECD, Transparency International, and others; worked at the Terrorism, Transnational Crime and Corruption Center (TraCCC) in Arlington, VA; and was a Peace Corps Volunteer in the Philippines.
+Andrew Guth is the Academic Program Coordinator for the Center for Global Studies (CGS) and Director of Graduate Studies (DGS) for the Master of Science in Global Studies Program (MSGSP), which he helped establish, lectures in, and administers.
+Prior to joining the University of Illinois Urbana-Champaign, Dr. Guth spent ten years working in China and three years in the Philippines, with over two decades of professional and academic engagement across Southeast Asia.
+He has served as a consultant for the United Nations, OECD, Transparency International, Fortune 500 companies, and other organizations.
+His previous roles include work at the Terrorism, Transnational Crime and Corruption Center (TraCCC) in Arlington, VA, and service as a Peace Corps Volunteer in the Philippines.

 Research Interests